towersvault/shinpokered/README.md

 #Quick Keys
 - Press SELECT on the option screen to change the audio type
 - Added built-in gamma shader for backlit LCD screens (press SELECT at the copyright screen)
+	- Gamma shader defaults ON if the destination code in the rom header is set to 00 (JP)
+	- Pressing SELECT at the copyright info now switches the shader from its default state
+	- The default state of the gamma shader can be changed with any gameboy rom header editor
+	- Alternately, remove the 'j' in 'cjsv' in the Makefile to compile with a JP destination code
 - Added an option to make the overworld run in 60fps
   - Place the cursor over CANCEL in the options screen and toggle by pressing left or right
   - This feature is more of a proof-of-concept and is still kinda rusty
+- Text with zero frame delay can be toggled in the options menu; press LEFT with the cursor on FAST
 - Softlock Warp
   - Instantly teleport back to your mom's house if you get stuck or are unable to move after updating to a new patch
   - Sets money to at least 1000 if you have less than that